chillchill011/travellingtrails1/src/blog/2025-05-06-savlya-ghat-camping-an-office-adventure-with-epic-views-attempted-stargazing.md

 Would I recommend Savlya Ghat?
 Absolutely, for the views.
 It’s a fantastic spot for a day trip or a simple overnight camp to soak in the scenery.
 Visit anytime outside the two heaviest monsoon months.
 However, if your primary goal is serious stargazing, be aware of the limitations: the altitude isn't exceptionally high, light pollution from the MIDC is a factor, and the local weather patterns, especially cloud cover, can be unpredictable.

 But even with the stargazing challenges, the view from that rocky outcrop?
 It truly captures your heart.

+For more details on reaching Savlya Ghat, particularly if you're planning a bike trip, and for insights from a previous visit, check out this article: https://travellingtrails.in/savlya-ghat-hidden-paradise-in-sahyadri-with-breathtaking-valley-views/